Why choose Pikes Peak Regional Law Enforcement Academy (PPRLEA) at PPCC?

 Fall Semester: Day Academy

-Applications accepted after May 1st-31st
+Applications accepted during May 1st-31st

 Classes start a week before first day of Fall Semester (see instructional Calendar)

 Physical Training 0700-0800

 Classes start a week before Spring semester (see instructional Calendar)

 Classes starts first day of Summer/Fall semesters (see instructional Calendar)